By Ashok Prasad, Founder, Niyyam

 - Income generated

-- The right strategy at the right time leads to optimal results
+The right strategy at the right time leads to optimal outcomes.

 Early Career (20s–30s)